Dineshs91/django-indexes/README.md

 `python setup.py`

+Add `django_indexes.middleware.IndexMiddleware` to the middleware in `settings.py`, ideally at the bottom.

 ## Support

 Currently this package supports Django>2.0.
 But with some small changes can be made to support older